Egyptian pound: Banknotes

 The governor of the Central Bank of Egypt announced that the Central Bank of Egypt will issue polymer notes by the beginning of 2021.
 This change comes as the CBE moves its headquarters to the new administrative capital.
-On July 31, 2021, the President of Egypt reviewed the notes of LE 10 and LE 20, to be issued in November 2021.
+On July 31, 2021, the President of Egypt reviewed the notes of £10 and £20, to be issued in November 2021.
 In August 2021, the Central Bank was forced to confirm that rainbow holograms on the new banknotes were a secure watermarking feature to prevent counterfeiting, after online critics suggested it was a covert message of support for LGBT rights.
+Just nearly 2 years after the £10 note was released, the Central Bank of Egypt released the new £20 polymer banknote.
+The paper variants of the same denominations will continue to be legal tender.